From vibrant risotto to fluffy pancakes, these hearty and delicious butternut squash recipes are so insanely good, you’ll want to make them all!

 Look out potatoes, mashed butternut is in town!

-Whether you call them smashed or squashed, these are the perfect side dish for any dinner.
+Whether you call them smashed or squashed, these are the perfect side for any dinner.

 Simply bake halved squash and scoop out the buttery goodness before smashing.

-For creamier squash that’s vegan-friendly, I recommend using coconut cream rather than light cream.
+For a creamier version that’s vegan-friendly, I recommend using coconut cream rather than light cream.

 I cannot believe I ever strained over stirring risotto when this recipe was floating on the internet!

-You’ll love how easily this meal comes together.
-And you just bake the risotto and butternut squash at the same time!
+You’ll love how easily this meal comes together – the risotto and veg bake at the same time!

 Meatless Mondays are sure to be a hit with the flavors of this Moroccan stew!